 3. Traveling long distances with your pet?
 Practice makes perfect.

 Many pets are comfortable riding around town in your car as these are often quick trips that can sometimes lead to fun.
 Long road trips, however, can be an entirely different matter.
 A good way to ensure your trip goes smoothly is to do some practice runs.
 Take your dog or cat on a longer ride than normal and have them sit where they would during the trip.
 How they behave will tell you how they’ll react to the real trip out of town.
 It’s important to remember that some pets, like people, can get carsick – a critical piece of information to have before taking your pet on a long journey.

 4. For your pet’s safety, and yours, use a restraint when traveling.

 5. When traveling with your pet, make time for play and potty.

 A lot of what makes road trips fun are the interesting stops along the way.
-Stop every 2-3 hours to give your pet the chance to stretch, walk and potty.
-Bring their favorite balls and toys and take a few minutes to incorporate training, play, and running.
+Stop every 2-3 hours to give your pet the chance to stretch, walk and relieve themselves.
+Bring their favorite balls and toys and take a few minutes to incorporate training, play and running.
 Find out if there are dog parks or safe places to run along your route.
 This will make travel interesting and fun for pets.

 6. Traveling with your pet by air?
 Know the rules.